 Deferred taxes on loss carryforwards at foreign consolidated companies were not recognized for prudential reasons.
-The estimated tax loss carry forwards for consolidated companies in Germany do not expire and amount to $\notin O$ thousand (previous year: $\notin 1,816$ thousand) with respect to corporation tax and $\notin O$ thousand (previous year: $\notin O$ thousand) with respect to trade income tax.
+The estimated tax loss carry forwards for consolidated companies in Germany do not expire and amount to $\leqslant 0$ thousand (previous year: $\leqslant 1,816$ thousand) with respect to corporation tax and $\leqslant 0$ thousand (previous year: $\leqslant 0$ thousand) with respect to trade income tax.